 Until you register your trademark in China, you do not have any rights to it.
 As a result, accusing a Chinese company of trademark infringement is often a lost cause.
 At the moment, when you do not have a registered trademark in China, there is no base for accusations.
 There are many situations when lawyers specializing in copyright protection find out in court that their clients have not registered trademarks in China.
 Such cases are really hard to win and usually do not end well.

 Register your trademark in China to avoid potential lawsuits.
 Winning a case in court is often impossible.

 There is a special online trademark market in China.
 The platform is associated with the China Technology Exchange and operates with the approval of the State Council.
 If you neglect to register your trademark in China, it can be found on this page.
 If no one has bought the logo, the matter is a bit simpler.
 However, it should be remembered that according to China law, you do not have any rights to this trademark.
 If someone had already bought a logo from this site, the case might be more complicated.
 You have to obtain evidence that the logo was used unauthorized so that it can give rise to a dispute.

 Not registering your logo may lead to a situation where your trademark will appear on a website specifically designed for the sale of trademarks.
 Registration of the logo will save time that you would spend on initiating disputes and looking for the evidence needed to win the case.

 Problems with registration

-One of the examples is the company from Harbin, which decided not to register the soy sauce brand “Zheng Yang He.”
-They wanted to save on registration costs of the logo, but eventually, it turned out that the company had to pay 500 000 yuan for buying a trademark from someone who decided to register it earlier.
+One of the examples is the company from Harbin that decided not to register the soy sauce brand “Zheng Yang He.”
+They wanted to save on the registration costs of the logo, but eventually, it turned out that the company had to pay 500 000 yuan to buy a trademark from someone who decided to register it.